![]() |

 2022

 Well, 2022 was the year of the floods and that severely curtailed the number of services we could hold.
 Fortunately Church and Hall were above flood level, unlike the Fire Shed, so in July the Hall became the rescue coordination centre, manned by the RFS.
-Brian and Gaynot loaned theit satellite equipment so that it had connectivity.
+Brian and Gaynor loaned their satellite equipment so that it had connectivity.
 Not quite the factilies that they were used to, but it worked.

 The Childrens' Choir show that they really can sing.
 Click the image to start the video and use the back button to return at the end.